LTLA/wasmarrays.js/README.md

-# Helper classes for Wasm-basked arrays
+# Helper classes for WebAssembly arrays

 ## Overview

 WebAssembly uses a resizeable `(Shared)ArrayBuffer` as its heap memory store.
-Developers can allocate arrays on this store to pass data efficiently between Javascript and WebAssembly code.
+Developers can allocate arrays on this heap to pass data efficiently between Javascript and WebAssembly code.
-The `WasmArray` class wraps these arrays for convenient use in large applications.
+The `WasmArray` class wraps these arrays for more convenient use in complex web applications.
+We provide functions to quickly create new allocations and convert existing `(Typed)Array`s into their corresponding `WasmArray`s.
-We provide some helper methods to produce a corresponding `TypedArray` view and manipulate its contents.
+We provide some helper methods to produce a `TypedArray` view from a `WasmArray` and manipulate its contents.
-We implement finalizers where the Wasm allocation is freed when instances of the class are garbage-collected by the Javascript engine.
+We implement finalizers that automatically free the heap allocation when instances of the class are garbage-collected by the Javascript engine.
 Users may also directly free the memory for greater control.

 ## Quick start